 Maybe they stopped due to one of the reasons mentioned above.
 Stopping due to pain or difficulty is a much harder thing to overcome; but public attitudes, lack of support and embarrassment are all things that shouldn’t hinder a mother and her breastfeeding journey.
 But they do.

-It’s About Normalising, Information, Support and Guidance
+Breastfeeding Weeks are About Normalising, Information, Support and Guidance

 Breastfeeding awareness weeks should also help to normalise breastfeeding by simply showing mothers breastfeeding.
 Whether that’s doing it publicly or sat on the sofa in their own home.
 A misconception we had of breastfeeding before doing it was the amount of time it actually takes up.
 My wife would easily be sat on the sofa with Isabelle on/off feeding for a good few hours in the night.
 And I’m not sure everyone knows how perfectly normal that is before actually doing it.